 - Learn Basic Spanish – While many speak some English, show effort with phrases like “Te quiero” (I love you).
 In my practice, language barriers often spark early misunderstandings—nip that in the bud.

-- Embrace Her Family – Expect to meet her parents within 2–3 months if it’s serious.
+- Accept Her Family – Expect to meet her parents within 2–3 months if it’s serious.
 A client once told me, “Her mom’s approval was my green light.”
 Family buy-in matters.

 - Be Clear About Intentions – Are you casual or committed?
 Dominican women value honesty.
 A 2020 survey I read noted that 70% of online daters prefer upfront clarity.